xweiser/ChicksiIoT_v01/README.md

 	14) Remotly controlled illuminate the car interior
 	15) Remotly start the heating of the  car (enabled by alde heating)
 	16) Write variables of interest (Temperature, Intrusion alert, Powerloss, etc (see above) into a log file (in case the cloud connection failed)
+	17) Enter a night modus where the illumnation (buttons, display, lighning (neopixel) can be switched off

 Nice to have or Future Requirement : Add a OBDII Adapter to the car and read motor values, speed, etc